TomWhitwell/MTM_Newsite_2022/_retired/spring.md

 pars:
+- "Sadly Spring is no longer available for sale.
+RoHS regulations in UK/EU mean we can't sell vactrols, which contain cadmium."
 - "Spring is a flexible, easy-to-build voltage controlled DIY mono spring reverb module.
 Traditional guitar reverbs are tuned to the sound of the guitar and the amplifier it is played through.
 This circuit is different; designed to be relatively clean and hi-fi, with a lot of bass response. "
 - "I wrote a longer piece about spring reverb and this module over on Medium: <a href=https://medium.com/music-thing-modular-notes/everything-i-know-about-spring-reverb-1fb4b32abf87>Everything I know about Spring Reverb</a>."
 - "The module works with either external electromechanical reverb tanks or a solid-state reverb 'brick' from Accutronics that fits on the back of the module."